 That said, remember that salaries and job opportunities depend on individual circumstances, which can vary greatly.
 So if you’re considering an investment in culinary school, carefully consider your own life situation so that you can make the decision that’s best for you.

-Opportunities for career advancement are typically higher for certified chefs because they demonstrate motivation and qualification.
-If given the choice between certified and uncertified chefs, many managers would choose the certified candidate without hesitation.
+Opportunities for career advancement can be higher for certified chefs because they demonstrate motivation and qualification.
+If given the choice between certified and uncertified chefs, many managers may choose the certified candidate without hesitation.

 The culinary industry is always changing, and the value of continued education cannot be understated.
 When a chef continues investing time and resources into developing their career, this shows that they are passionate about what they do and willing to go the extra mile to be the best.